Bilalaslam83/Bilalaslam83/README.md

 </div>

 ## 👤 Introduction
 Hello!
-I'm **Bilal Aslam**, a passionate **DevSecOps Engineer** with a strong foundation in both DevOps and Software Engineering.
+I'm **Bilal Aslam**, a passionate **DevSecOps Engineer** with a strong DevOps and Software Engineering foundation.
 With **3 years of hands-on experience**, I've excelled at deploying microservices and creating robust CI/CD pipelines, all while ensuring top-notch security measures are in place.
 I thrive on tackling complex challenges using the latest technologies and methodologies.

 ## 💼 Professional Experience
 **DevSecOps Engineer at Jeeny**